lgonzal6/pa_rep_twitter/README.md

-# Analysis of tweets from US House of Representative from Pennsylvania
+# Analysis of tweets from Pennsylvania's US House Representatives

 NLP analysis was conducted on three seperate notebooks and includes the following:
 - EDA